Profiteering Off Misery

 What should be done?

 I have a confession to make, I prefer watching videos of people in trouble than videos of sunlight and flowers.
-Whether it’s a car crash, a robbery, or a fight, I can’t help but click on those thumbnails and watch the drama unfold.
+Whether it’s a car crash, a robbery, or a fight, I click on those thumbnails.
+I watch the drama unfold.
 I know I’m not alone in this.
-There’s something fascinating about seeing the dark side of human nature, the chaos and the violence that lurks beneath the surface of our uncivilized society.
+There’s something fascinating about the dark side of human nature.
+The chaos and violence lurk beneath the surface of our uncivilized society.

 But I also have a question to ask: what about the people in those videos?
 The ones who are suffering, who are hurt, who are scared?
 Do they get anything out of this?
 Do they even know that their misfortune is being broadcast to millions of viewers online?
 And what about the ones who record and upload these videos?
 The ones who profit from the pain of others.
 Do they have any responsibility towards the people they exploit?